lulf/dove/README.md

 * Low footprint - efficient memory usage and pay only for what you use.
 * Portable - minimize the number of dependencies and use portable APIs.

-The library supports only the basics right now: Establishing connections, creating sessions, links and sending and receiving messages.
-Most AMQP 1.0 types have been implemented, and conversion for many Rust native types exists.
+The library supports only the basics right now: Establishing connections, creating sessions, links and sending and receiving message, except that message acknowledgements are not handled yet :) Most AMQP 1.0 types have been implemented, and conversion for many Rust native types exists.
 Support for SASL ANONYMOUS and PLAIN.

 Dove exposes a low level API that enables multiplexing of multiple connections and processing events for those connections.
 The goal is to create a higher level API based on this to make it easier to write AMQP clients.

 ## TODO

-* Support sending dispositions.
+* Support message acknowledgements for receiver and acknowledge state keeping for sender.
 * TLS/SSL support
 * Improve SASL support (missing SCRAM* support)
 * Complete implementation of encoding+decoding for all AMQP 1.0 types.